-At the age of 32, Daniele Rustioni is one of the most exciting conductors of his generation and has been awarded as the «Best Newcomer of the Year» by the INTERNATIONAL OPERA AWARDS 2013.
+At the age of 32, Daniele Rustioni is one of the most exciting conductors of his generation and has been appointed as Principal Conductor of the Opéra National de Lyon starting with the season 2017/18.
 He is presently the Principal Conductor of the Orchestra della Toscana, one of the well-known Italian symphonic orchestras and has been the Music Director of the Teatro Petruzzelli, Bari between 2012 and 2014.
 The critic of THE TIMES has affirmed: “Clearly another rising talent destined for big things”.

 Daniele Rustioni studied in Milan, where he graduated as organist, composer and pianist.
 He studied conducting with Gilberto Serembe and continued at the Accademia Musicale Chigiana, Siena under Gianluigi Gelmetti and the Royal Academy of Music in London.
-In 2007 Gianandrea Noseda became his main mentor and gave him the chance to debut at the Teatro Regio Torino.
+In In 2007 Gianandrea Noseda became his main mentor and gave him the chance to debut at the Teatro Regio Torino.
 At the Royal Opera House, Covent Garden Daniele received Antonio Pappano’s personal guidance.

-Daniele Rustioni has an intense symphonic activity: beside his collaboration with the Orchestra della Toscana he has already conducted the best Italian orchestras such as the Santa Cecilia Orchestra and the Sinfonica Nazionale della RAI.
-He has also conducted the BBC Philharmonic, the Orchestra della Svizzera Italiana, the Helsinki Philharmonic, the London Philharmonic – where he will return in October 2015 – the Orchestre Philharmonique de Montecarlo and the Kyushu Symphony Orchestra in Japan.
-He will be back in Japan in June 2016 for his debuts at the Hyogo Performing Arts Center and with the Tokyo Symphony Orchestra, in addition to his return at the helm of the Kyushu Symphony.
+Daniele Rustioni has an intense symphonic activity: beside his collaboration with the Orchestra della Toscana he has already conducted the best Italian orchestras such as the Filarmonica della Scala, the Santa Cecilia Orchestra and the Sinfonica Nazionale della RAI.
+He has also conducted the BBC Philharmonic, the Orchestra della Svizzera Italiana, the Helsinki Philharmonic, the Bournemouth Symphony Orchestra and the London Philharmonic – where he will return in October 2017 – and the Orchestre Philharmonique de Montecarlo.
+In October 2015 he made a successful debut with the City of Birmingham Symphony Orchestra.